sandyavs/mealplanner-wiki/Test-cases-v2.md

 Prerequisite: MP-Login-001
 1. Go to url/mealplan/:id
-2. Check and make sure that on the header section there is a arrow key pointing downwards by default.
+2. Check and make sure that on the header section there is an arrow key pointing downwards by default.
 3. Click on the arrow key pointing downwards to expand the view to display description and add tags details.
-4. Check and make sure the arrow now pointing upwards and when clicking on it should collapse the view and hide description and tags
-5. When the view is in expanded form as that of arrow turning upwards check the add tag input box is displayed and if its clickable.
+4. When the view is in expanded form as that of an arrow turning upwards check the add tag input box is displayed and if it's clickable.
-6. Click on the input textbox to enter the required text
+5. Click on the input textbox to enter the required text
-7. Check whether it takes only alpha characters(A-Z).
+6. Check whether it takes only alpha characters(A-Z).
-8. Check whether it takes Numeric characters (numbers 0-9)
+7. Check whether it takes Numeric characters (numbers 0-9)
-9. Make sure that after entering characters and when you click enter, a tag is added to the meal plan with the text that has been input in step 6
+8. Make sure that after entering characters and when you click enter, a tag is added to the meal plan with the text that has been input in step 6
+9. Check to make sure that it is automatically saved in the database.
+10. Check whether there is an option to delete(X mark) the selected tag.
+11. Click on the delete button to delete the tag.
+12. Check to make sure that the tag is also deleted from the database.
+13. Check and make sure the arrow now pointing upwards and when clicking on it should collapse the view and hide description and tags

 Expected Behaviour:
-It should allow only Alphabets and Should be able to add tags to the meal plan.
+It should allow only Alphabets and Should be able to add tags to the meal plan and when clicked delete, the selected tag should be deleted.

 ## Test case No: MP-AddDescription-008